lancenacabuan/shared/README.md

 ## **Glorify God**
-The *Glorify God* devotional for October 2024 centers on our ultimate purpose as believers: to magnify the greatness and majesty of God in every aspect of life.
+The *Glorify God* themed study centers on our ultimate purpose as believers: to magnify the greatness and majesty of God in every aspect of life.
 It begins by exploring the meaning of God’s glory and how His creation, character, and works reveal His infinite worth.
 Moving through the life of Christ, it highlights how Jesus perfectly glorified the Father through His obedience, sacrifice, and exaltation.
 Finally, it emphasizes how we are called to reflect God’s glory daily through our worship, conduct, and testimony.
 This study reminds us that glorifying God is not only a command but the essence of our existence, shaping our identity and purpose as His people.

 ### **Part 1: Understanding God’s Glory and Our Purpose**
 **Isaiah 43:7**